 The RS as of today

-Luckily, this unique build is currently at MTM undergoing an extensive restoration for the 2020 season.
+Luckily, this unique build has recently been at MTM undergoing an extensive restoration for the 2022 season.

 And I say unique, as there exists a second car too.
 Built in 1997, for a Czech who fell in love with the original.
 Overall, only 3 sets of widebody kits were fabricated (but the moulds are now sold too).